Apply between 1 December 2017 and 17 January 2018

 The Bachelor's degree or equivalent must be completed by the time the programme begins.
-If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends the degree certificate to the University by 31 July 2017.
+If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends the degree certificate to the University by 31 July 2018 (to be confirmed).
 Attested copy of the degree certificate must reach the Univeristy by the deadline.
 A successful applicant will, in this case, first receive a notification on conditional acceptance and later an official letter of acceptance once the degree certificate has reached the University.

 Applicants with a Master’s degree will be admitted to the MDP only for well-founded reasons.